-Robert available for public speaking engagement and can be contacted by email or at his office: 360-918-8700.
+Robert is available for public speaking engagements and can be contacted by email or at his office: 360-918-8700.

 Today, December 17th, 2014 is the one-year anniversary

 of the end of the treatment I endured to kill the remains of this vicious

 cancer that took half of my tongue.
 As I reflect back on the whole experience, I’m

 not sure how to feel, really.
 Should I be happy that it’s been over with for a

 year?
 Sad that I had to go through treatment that almost resulted in the end of

 my life?
 You can read about my near-death experience here.
 How do you feel about such an anniversary?